kunoxs/ViddlyReactElectron/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Electron based on this tutorial https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c

-## Available Scripts
+## Main Dev Script

 In the project directory, you can run:

+### `npm run dev`

+Runs Starts React Process and broadcasts in localhost:0000 (webpack-dev-server) followed by Electron.

+## React Available Scripts

 ### `npm start`